 Finally, in your efforts to save money make sure to review your budget regularly and adjust your savings goals as necessary.
 By following these simple steps, you can start saving money and building your wealth today.

 Don't forget to give yourself some breathing room.
 It's important to have money set aside in an emergency fund, but that doesn't mean you should never spend any of your savings.
-Indulge in some of your favorite things every once in a while and appreciate all that you've worked for!
+Indulge in some of your favourite things every once in a while and appreciate all that you've worked for!

 Here are some of the best saving tips that we think everyone should know: